-For 0.37 kHz, the observation period for determining the sample timing difference shall be 6 ms.
+For 0.37 kHz subcarrier spacing, the observation period for determining the sample timing difference shall be 6 ms.

-For 2.5 kHz, the observation period for determining the sample timing difference shall be 1 ms.
+For 2.5 kHz subcarrier spacing, the observation period for determining the sample timing difference shall be 1 ms.

 In the following represents the middle sample of the EVM window of length (defined in E.5.1) or the last sample of the first window half if is even.